sagiegurari/funcs-js/README.md

 ### 'funcs.once(fn) ⇒ function'
 Ensures the provided function is invoked only once.<br>
 This is the same as calling funcs.times(fn, 1)<br>
-This function output can be chained with other func apis.
+This function output can be chained with other funcs apis.

 **Example**
 ````js